-The School of Nursing Student Handbook contains important curriculum information, student conduct standards, and policies and procedures that define community expectations for students enrolled at Vanderbilt University School of Nursing.
+The VUSN Student Handbook contains important curriculum information, student conduct standards, and policies and procedures that define community expectations for students enrolled at Vanderbilt University School of Nursing.
 It is the responsibility of each student to become familiar with the Student Handbook.
 Questions regarding the Student Handbook should be directed to the assistant dean for student affairs.
-The handbook is updated annually and is available on the VUSN website at nursing.vanderbilt.edu/current/handbook.pdf.
+The handbook is updated annually and is available on the VUSN website at nursing vanderbilt.edu/students/current/pdf/handbook.pdf.

 In addition, Vanderbilt University publishes a Student Handbook that contains detailed information regarding university policies and regulations, the honor system, student accountability, residential life, alcohol and drug policies, and sexual misconduct and other forms of power-based personal violence.
-It is available at vanderbilt.edu/student\handbook/index.php.